 Placing community central in Site/Sound: Revealing the Rail Park

-By Shawn Sheu, Director of Community Engagement & Programs
+By Sian Sheu, Director of Community Engagement & Programs

 For three weeks in October, we teamed up with Mural Arts Philadelphia and the American Composers Forum: Philadelphia Chapter for the unique opportunity to explore the past, present, and future of the Rail Park alongside thousands of Philadelphians and visitors from all over the region.
 Through innovative public art installations, community-driven programs, and conversations about art and community, Site/Sound: Revealing the Rail Park asked you to consider what the future of this new public space could mean for our City.

 Putting community at the center made this festival vibrant and unique.
 Through community-driven events and programs, Site/Sound highlighted and celebrated the diversity of our neighborhoods.

 Through the festival microgrant program, we asked our communities to dream up their own ways of revealing the Rail Park, the history of the City, and its people.

 • Ali Ruffner and Ben Emmanuel used their grants to create Voices of the Neighborhood, an audio installation and portraits that pieced together conversations with residents in Chinatown North/Callowhill about what the Rail Park – and the changes that come with it – means to them.